Thursday, 13 July 2023

 Consort : Sri Lakshmi

-The main temple on the top of the Hill and the Cave Temple are facing east.
-The Top temple may be accessed either through 1000 and odd steps or through Vehicle.
-Entrance arches are on ground level and one at vehicle parking place.
-The steps are not uniform and narrow on many places.
+The main temple on the top of the Hill and the Cave Temple face east.
+The Top temple may be accessed either through 1000 and odd steps or through a vehicle.
+Entrance arches are on ground level and one is at the vehicle parking place.
+The steps are not uniform and narrow in many places.
 A Shiva Sannidhi in a natural cave is on the way.

-Moolavar Narasimhar is in sitting posture with Lakshmi is sitting on his left lap.
-Moolavar is with big mustache.
+Moolavar Narasimhar is in a sitting posture with Lakshmi sitting on his left lap.
+Moolavar has with big mustache.
 Narasimhar and Lakshmi are in separate sannidhis in the bottom Cave shrine.
 There is a Shiva Shrine one step below the cave Shrine.

 ARCHITECTURE

 The main temple on the top of the hill is with sanctum sanctorum and mukha mandapam.
-The sanctum sanctorum is on an adhisthanam similar to Perumal temples.
+The sanctum sanctorum is on an adhistanam similar to Perumal temples.

-One level below the top, is a Cave Shrine for Narasimhar and Maha Lakshmi.
+One level below the top is a Cave Shrine for Narasimhar and Maha Lakshmi.
 Both are in separate shrines.
-This is a natural cave and walls and pillars are constructed, to form sanctum sanctorum and mandapam.
+This is a natural cave and walls and pillars are constructed, to form the sanctum sanctorum and mandapam.
 Stucco Vimanas are constructed just above the shrines.
-A two tier vesara Vimanam is above Narasimhar shrine.
-Stucco images of Narasimhar, Lakshmi Narasimhar are on the tala and greeva koshtas.
+A two-tier vesara Vimanam is above the Narasimhar shrine.
+Stucco images of Narasimhar, and Lakshmi Narasimhar are on the tala and greeva koshtas.
 An ekatala vesara Vimanam is above Maha Lakshmi’s shrine.

 Hill Top Shrine